 Background and reasons

-It is the intention of the Board of Directors to annually propose incentive programs, essentially corresponding to Warrant Scheme 2018/2021.
+It is the intention of the board of directors to annually propose incentive programs, essentially corresponding to Warrant Scheme 2019/2022.

-Given the reasons set out above and the main terms and conditions set out below it is the opinion of the Board of Directors that the proposed Warrant Scheme 2018/2021 is reasonable and beneficial for the Company and its shareholders.
+Given the reasons set out above and the main terms and conditions set out below it is the opinion of the board of directors that the proposed Warrant Scheme 2019/2022 is reasonable and beneficial for the Company and its shareholders.

 Main terms and conditions

-The Warrant Scheme shall comprise full-time employees of the Company and its subsidiaries.
+(c) The Warrant Scheme shall comprise some full-time employees of the Company and of its Swedish subsidiaries.

-other employees who have been employed for at least a year without interruption at the time of allotment: not more than 10,000 warrants per person.
+(ii) other employees who have been employed for at least a year without interruption at the time of allotment (although the board of directors shall have the right to make exceptions to this condition): not more than 25,000 warrants per person.

-A resolution on allotment is made by the Board of Directors on two occasions during 2018 as soon as possible after the determination of Subscription Price 1 (“Allotment 1”) and Subscription Price 2 (“Allotment 2”) respectively, whereupon Allotment 2 shall comprise a maximum of 80,000 warrants which are allotted only to persons who were not employed in the group at the time of Allotment 1.
+A resolution on allotment is made by the board of directors on two occasions during 2019 as soon as possible after the determination of Subscription Price 1 (“Allotment 1”) and Subscription Price 2 (“Allotment 2”) respectively, whereupon Allotment 2 shall comprise a maximum of 80,000 warrants which are allotted only to persons who were not employed in the group at the time of Allotment 1.

-Allotted and subscribed for warrants may be exercised by the holder from and including 15 June 2021 up to and including 30 June 2021.
+(f) Allotted and subscribed for warrants may be exercised by the holder from and including 15 June 2022 up to and including 30 June 2022.

-For participation in Warrant Scheme 2018/2021 it is presumed that such participation is legally possible, and that such participation in the board of director’s opinion is possible at reasonable administrative costs and with reasonable financial resources.
+(h) For participation in Warrant Scheme 2019/2022 it is presumed that such participation is legally possible, and that such participation in the board of director’s opinion is possible at reasonable administrative costs and with reasonable financial resources.

-The assessment of the Board of Directors is that Warrant Scheme 2018/2021 will lead to costs for the Company in terms of general payroll tax (Sw. arbetsgivaravgifter) with respect to the benefit the participants obtain following the offer to subscribe for warrants for no consideration as well as limited costs with respect to the establishment and utilization of the Warrant Scheme.
+The assessment of the board of directors is that Warrant Scheme 2019/2022 will lead to costs for the Company in terms of general payroll tax (Sw. arbetsgivaravgifter) with respect to the benefit the participants obtain following the offer to subscribe for warrants for no consideration as well as limited costs with respect to the establishment and utilisation of the Warrant Scheme.

-The costs for general payroll tax is estimated at SEK 1,186,721 before corporation tax, assuming full allotment, subscription for all allotted warrants, an average Subscription Price of SEK 147.24 as well as a theoretical value of each warrant calculated on the basis of, among other things, the risk free interest rate and share price as well as volatility and dividend yield.
+The costs for general payroll tax is estimated at approximately SEK 1,900,000 before corporation tax, assuming full allotment, subscription for all allotted warrants, an average Subscription Price of SEK 174 as well as a theoretical value of each warrant calculated on the basis of, among other things, the risk free interest rate and share price as well as volatility and dividend yield.

 Dilution and effect on material key ratios

-Provided a full subscription of all issued warrants with respect to Warrant Scheme 2018/2021 the number of shares in the Company will increase from 105,600,000 to 105,952,000, corresponding to approximately 0.33 per cent of the shares in the Company.
+Provided a full subscription of all issued warrants with respect to Warrant Scheme 2019/2022 the number of shares in the Company will increase with 352,000 shares, corresponding to approximately 0.33 per cent of the shares in the Company.

-The proposal for Warrant Scheme 2018/2021 has been prepared by the Board of Directors in consultation with external advisers.
-The proposal has been unanimously adopted by the Board of Directors.
+The proposal for Warrant Scheme 2019/2022 has been prepared by the board of directors in consultation with external advisers.
+The proposal has been unanimously adopted by the board of directors.
 The managing director of the Company has not taken part in the preparation of the proposal.

 There are currently no other equity related incentive programs in the group.